 Note: The file name and full path to the log file should be used, assuming a ROL log file.

 Parameter ‘batch.multiOrderManifestJob.outputPath’ should indicate the desired directory on your local environment.
-When user chooses to generate multiple order manifests in a single job, the output will appear in this location.
+When the user chooses to generate multiple order manifests in a single job, the output will appear in this location.

 (Optional) Update Liquibase settings for your environment if required.
 Liquibase will be used to generate database upgrade scripts either into a file or output on the web page once the application starts.
-If ‘database.upgrade.outputFile’ is commented out with a leading ‘#’ it indicates the update query is not output to a file but only output to CarrierWeb web page.
+If ‘database.upgrade.outputFile’ is commented out with a leading ‘#’ it indicates the update query is not output to a file but only output to the CarrierWeb web page.
 Parameter ‘database.upgrade.outputFile’ should indicate the desired directory on your local environment to hold the generated script.
 Example: database.upgrade.outputFile=D:\\OptiSuite\\OptiVLM-CarrierWeb-DB-Upgrade.
-If the directory exists (create it if necessary) before start OptiVLM Carrier Web from Application Server, then any database upgrade query output to a file db-upgrade.sql in that directory.
-If this property is commented out with leading ‘#’ sign then the query will show up on the page once open CarrierWeb front page after server starts.
+If the directory exists (create it if necessary) before starting OptiVLM Carrier Web from Application Server, then any database upgrades query output to a file db-upgrade.sql in that directory.
+If this property is commented out with a leading ‘#’ sign then the query will show up on the page once open CarrierWeb front page after the server starts.

-(Optional) Two properties to define the tablespace of current schema:
+(Optional) Two properties to define the tablespace of the current schema:

 #database.CW.tablespace.index=